-Real-time mining of unstructured textual content isn’t simple.
-To work effectively, a solution must be fine-tuned to meet your organization’s specific needs and address the quirks in your company’s information.
+But mining unstructured text data isn’t simple.
+To work effectively, a solution must be fine-tuned to meet your specific needs and address the quirks in your textual content.

 Armed with these precise measurements, users gain great insight into their unstructured textual data based on personalized criteria they control.